 Crash data from the NH Crash Records Database is available for the region covering the years from 2002-2015.
-Given the volatility in the number and severity of crashes from year to year, five-year averages are generally utilized to identify trends and patterns.
+Other than the fatal crashes where there is a federal crash database (Fatality Analysis Reporting System, or FARS) to corroborate the information, there are substantial issues with the accuracy and consistency of that dataset, and so rates and totals presented should be considered general estimates.
+To identify patterns and rates, five-year averages are generally utilized as they account for the variability from year to year in the number and severity of crashes.
 Given the data available, ten five-year periods were utilized to understand any patterns in the region beginning with the 2002-2006 and ending with the 2011-2015 five-year period.
-In general, there has been a decrease in the average number of total crashes (Figure 3-14) and crash rates per 100 Million Vehicle Miles of Travel (VMT) (Figure 3-15) between the 2002-2006 and the 2011-2015 five-year periods.
+In general, there has been a decrease in the average number of total crashes (Figure 3-16) and crash rates per 100 Million Vehicle Miles of Travel (VMT) (Figure 3-17) between the 2002-2006 and 2011-2015 five-year periods.
 That being said, both saw lowest values during the 2009-2013 period and have started to increase again.

-Figure 3-15: 5-Year Average Crash Rate per 100 Million VMT
+Figure 3-17: 5-Year Average Crash Rate per 100 Million VMT